Poland grew to be a popular outsourcing destination. No wonder!

 A globally known anti-malware solution for Windows, Android, and iOS.
 Founded by Marcin Kleczyński, Polish-born developer named one of Forbes Magazine’s ’30 Under 30′ Rising Stars of Enterprise Technology in 2015.
 Malwarebytes challenged safety giants’ (such as McAfee and Symantec) position since their solutions didn’t offer full protection against malware threats.
 The company co-started by the Polish moving spirit is now an established brand with over 500 employees and a range of handy products.

 Founded in 2011 and making the healthcare experience more human.
 Known under various names: Docplanner, Znamy Lekar, Doktor Takvimi, Znany Lekarz.
 By their powers combined, they form Docplanner: the foremost online healthcare platform which enables patients to find local physicians and book appointments online.
 Docplanner secured a total $34M in equity funding in 4 rounds, gathering $20M in their latest round.
-Docplanner is available in 30 countries in multiple language versions, is used by 20 million patients, processes 340.000 bookings monthly and lists over 5 million healthcare specialists graded by over 2 million reviews from patients.
+Docplanner is one of the most popular patient engagement solutions, available in 30 countries in multiple language versions, is used by 20 million patients, processes 340.000 bookings monthly and lists over 5 million healthcare specialists graded by over 2 million reviews from patients.

 An online tool to design, prototype and collaborate on projects, available also as a desktop application for Windows and iOS, easily integrates with Sketch.
 Used by thousands of professionals worldwide and appreciated for its great functionality.
 The use of UXPin’s tools, like Design System Libraries and Free Flow Documentation, enables easy project cooperation and reduces issues during the development process.
 The company is located in Gdańsk and among its users are such entities as PayPal, HBO, Microsoft, Adidas, and Sony.